MicrosoftDocs/architecture-center/docs/example-scenario/serverless/serverless-multicloud.md

 - Node.js, to support microservice code
 - The Serverless Framework, to support multi-cloud deployment and monitoring
 - The Serverless Multicloud Library, to provide a normalized runtime API for developers building the microservices
-- Azure Functions, to host microservices functionality comparable to other cloud platform used
+- Azure Functions, to host microservices functionality comparable to other cloud platforms used
-- Azure Functions Serverless Plugin, to support multi-cloud deployment.
+- The Azure Functions Serverless Plugin, to support multi-cloud deployment.
 This plugin wasn't initially up to parity with the comparable AWS Lambda plug-in, and was extended to meet the goals of this project.

 ### Functions
 By using a serverless implementation on both platforms, individual functions can be treated as microservices that are supported one to each functional VM node.
 The generic processing functions are executed as needed by the platform.
 Each AWS Lambda function has a corresponding Azure Function element deployed.
 The microservices use identical code on each platform, and are addressed via the Serverless Multicloud Library's abstracted API layer, so that translation of each transaction isn't required.